Global Experiences

 Discovering Medellín, Colombia: A Guided Tour with Pablo Ospina

-This event has passed but you can watch a recording of the program by clicking here
+Watch a recording of the program by clicking here

 Born and raised in Medellín, Colombia, professional tour guide Pablo Ospina will take us around to experience and understand part of the transformation that has been taking place in his hometown.
 You will discover how public transportation systems built with public investment and community teamwork helped the city to move forward.